simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To create a group:

-1. On Android, tap on the floating pencil button in the bottom-right corner of the screen.
+1. On Android and desktop, click or tap on the floating pencil button in the bottom-right corner of the screen.
 On iOS, tap on the pencil button in the top-right corner of the screen.
-2. Tap **Create group**.
+2. Click or tap **Create group**.
 3. Enter desired group name.
-4. Tap **Create**.
+4. Click or tap **Create**.

 ## Managing a group